VHS Revival Revisits one of cinemas most unique comedy creations

 This is Frank Drebin, Police Squad.
 Throw down your guns, and come on out with your hands up.
 Or come on out, then throw down your guns, whichever way you wanna do it.
 Just remember the two key elements here: one, guns to be thrown down; two, come on out!

-I was eight years old when I first discovered the original Naked Gun movie, and I found it as side-splitting then as I do now.
+The same can be said about The Naked Gun series.
+I was eight years old when I first discovered the original movie, and I found it as side-splitting then as I do now.
 There is something about its absurd brand of comedy that is so universal, something so fundamental that it can be enjoyed by all ages and cultures.
-How can one not laugh at the sight of a straight-faced detective borrowing a criminal 20 bucks so he can bribe [him] for answers in return, or that same detective shooting at his own car and asking citizens for a make on the registration plate as it careens towards a path of wanton destruction.
-If you played that scene to a member of the world’s most disconnected tribe, I guarantee you it would at least raise a smile, regardless of how remote their understanding of our culture may be.
+How can one not laugh at the sight of a straight-faced detective borrowing a criminal 20 bucks so he can bribe [him] for answers in return, or that same detective shooting at his own car and asking citizens for a make on the registration plate as it careens toward a path of wanton destruction.
+If you played that scene to a member of the world’s most disconnected tribe, I guarantee you it would at least raise a smile, regardless of how remote their understanding of the culture.

 Lt.
 Frank Drebin: [narrating] The attempt on Nordberg’s life left me shaken and disturbed, and all the questions kept coming up over and over again, like bubbles in a case of club soda.
 Who was this character in the hospital?
 And why was he trying to kill Nordberg?
 And for whom?
 Did Ludwig lie to me?
 I didn’t have any proof, but somehow, I didn’t entirely trust him either.
 Why was the ‘I Luv You’ not listed in Ludwig’s records?
 And if it was, did he know about it?
 And if he didn’t, who did?
 And where the hell was I?

-In spite of the movie’s juvenile idiocy, it is rich with effective variation – all of it borrowed, but never cheapened.
+In spite of the movie’s juvenile idiocy, it is rich with effective variation — all of it borrowed, but never cheapened.
 We have that brand of ludicrous physical comedy reminiscent of Laurel and Hardy, a screenplay of spellbinding absurdity, and a cast so attuned to the movie’s slapstick vision that you come to love them like family, regardless of how flimsy their characterisation.
-Drebin narrates his story like a two-bit lead in a classic Noir flick, albeit one who performs a little hopscotch while sombrely musing.
-If by some incredible stroke of misfortune you are still unfamiliar with the series, imagine Humphrey Bogart, as moody and as debonair as you remember him, delivering voice-over similes such as “It’s like eating a spoonful of Drano; sure, it’ll clean you out, but it’ll leave you hollow inside”.
+Drebin narrates his story like a two-bit lead in a classic Noir flick, albeit one who performs a little hopscotch while sombrely musing, and expressions of straight-laced confusion beautifully embellish the Zucker/Abrahams formula.
+If by some incredible stroke of misfortune you are still unfamiliar with the series, imagine Humphrey Bogart, as moody and as debonair as you remember him, delivering voice-over similes such as, “It’s like eating a spoonful of Drano; sure, it’ll clean you out, but it’ll leave you hollow inside”.

-If all of that wasn’t enough, there is the on-and-off love story of Frank and Jane, which journey’s from Casablanca to Thelma and Louise, with some Escape From Alcatraz thrown in for good measure, all of this punctuated by a musclebound Ghost parody, 99 Bottles of Beer on the Wall, and a sexual montage of pumping pistons, star-spangled slam dunks and wretchedly symbolic hot dogs.
+But every hero, no matter how oblivious and undeserving of his status, needs a good woman to depend on, and in Priscilla Presley’s Jane he finds just that, though for the most part their on-and-off relationship is just as haphazard and devoid of self-awareness as the rest of the movie.
+I mean, why wouldn’t it be?
+Their beautifully derivative saga journey’s from Casablanca to Thelma and Louise, with some Escape From Alcatraz thrown in for good measure, all of this punctuated by a musclebound Ghost parody, 99 Bottles of Beer on the Wall, and a sexual montage of pumping pistons, star-spangled slam dunks and wretchedly symbolic hot dogs.
 I mean, name me one other silver screen couple who can take part in a fully blown domestic dispute while performing the tango, flips and all, to an audience of breathless spectators.
+Presley is a revelation as Franks’s eternally conflicted squeeze, a role that would connect so well with a mainstream audience that she was finally able to step out of her late husband’s shadow.
 ‘Jane, Jane; that name will always remind me of her!’

 Lt.
 Frank Drebin: It’s the same old story.
 Boy finds girl, boy loses girl, girl finds boy, boy forgets girl, boy remembers girl, girls dies in a tragic blimp accident over the Orange Bowl on New Year’s Day.

-The reality is, you would have to be inhuman to ‘rise above’ The Naked Gun’s unrelenting farce for more than five minutes, no matter how seriously you tend to take yourself.
-There are movies that are so immature, some of us refuse to stoop to their shameful level, and then there is The Naked Gun.
+The reality is, you would have to be inhuman to ‘rise above’ The Naked Gun’s unrelenting farce for more than five minutes, regardless of how seriously you take yourself.
+There are movies that are so immature some of us refuse to stoop to their level, and then there is The Naked Gun.
 I have watched the series with some pretty humourless people, and by the end of Drebin and co’s juvenile escapades, those in question have gone on to experience something of a renaissance, a kind of uncontrollable regression into the throes of childhood, and that is essentially what the series is about, rekindling the lost child in all of us, stripping away the debilitating deadwood of adult responsibility and once again making laughter and enjoyment our one and only concern.

-In those terms, The Naked Gun is perhaps the funniest and most liberating of all movies.
-In the near thirty years since it was released, for unabashed joy and belly-aching laughter, nothing has even come close to it, and it’s hard to imagine that anything ever will.
+In those terms, The Naked Gun movies are perhaps the funniest and most liberating of all.
+In the near thirty years since the original film’s release there have been a plethora of imitators, but all they have served to do is highlight just how tricky this simple formula is to get right.
+Even away from the realms of its inimitable formula, for unabashed joy and belly-aching laughter nothing has come close, and it’s hard to imagine that anything ever will.